 Screening does not appear to have prompted bad actors to leave the program (Column (1)).
-To the contrary, firms that were subjected to upfront documentation and that had previously obtained loans in excess of the maximum or received multiple loans were more likely than other firms to obtain loans in phase 2 of the PPP program (9.6 and 5.9 percentage points of the control mean, respectively).40
+To the contrary, firms that were subjected to upfront documentation and that had previously obtained loans in excess of the maximum or received multiple loans were more likely than other firms to obtain loans in phase 2 of the PPP program (9.6 and 5.9 percentage points of the control mean, respectively).41

 However, screening did appear to have important implications for behavior along the intensive margin, i.e. for the content of the loans firms received in phase 2.
 There are two key takeaways.
 First, these results show that, unlike for bad actors, there was continuity in loan requests for those firms that did not have any irregularities in phase 1.
-Firms with loan amounts greater than \$150k in phase 1 but no overpayments or multiple loans, continued to ask for loans greater than \$150k (approximately 90%).
-The loan amounts they received in phase 2 were also larger in phase 2 than control firms (Columns (2) - (3)).
-Second, Column (2) in both Panels (a) and (b), show that firms that were subjected to screening and that had previously obtained loans in excess of the maximum or received multiple loans were 11% and 13.7% less likely to receive a loan amount greater than \$150k, respectively than other firms.
-The effects are similar for loan amounts as an outcome (Column (3)).
+Firms with loan amounts greater than \$150K in phase 1 but no overpayments or multiple loans, had a 91% probability of continuing to ask for loans greater than \$150K.
+The loan amounts they received were also larger in phase 2 than non-exposed firms (Columns (3)).
+In contrast, Column (2) in both Panels (a) and (b), show that firms that were subjected to screening and that had previously obtained loans in excess of the maximum or received multiple